The Sunday Times: Online presence

-The Sunday Times has its own website.
-It previously shared an online presence with The Times, but in May 2010 they both launched their own sites to reflect their distinct brand identities.
-Since July 2010, the sites are charging for access.
+The online presences of The Sunday Times and The Times have been repeatedly combined and separated over the years.

+Prior to 2001, distinct websites thetimes.co.uk and thesundaytimes.co.uk existed.
+In 2001, these were combined into Times Online.

+In 2010, Times Online was replaced with distinct websites again for The Sunday Times and The Times.

+In 2016, The Times and The Sunday Times websites were once again merged into one.

+In 2024, the domain name was changed from "thetimes.co.uk" to "thetimes.com".

 An iPad edition was launched in December 2010, and an Android version in August 2011.
 Since July 2012, the digital version of the paper has been available on Apple's Newsstand platform, allowing automated downloading of the news section.
-With over 500 MB of content every week, it is the biggest newspaper app in the world.

-The Sunday Times iPad app was named newspaper app of the year at the 2011 Newspaper Awards and has twice been ranked best newspaper or magazine app in the world by iMonitor.
+With over 500 MB of content every week, it is the biggest newspaper app in the world.The Sunday Times iPad app was named newspaper app of the year at the 2011 Newspaper Awards and has twice been ranked best newspaper or magazine app in the world by iMonitor.
 Various subscription packages exist, giving access to both the print and digital versions of the paper.

 On 2 October 2012, The Sunday Times launched Sunday Times Driving, a separate classified advertising site for premium vehicles that also includes editorial content from the newspaper as well as specially commissioned articles.
 It can be accessed without cost.

 Related publications

 The Sunday Times Travel Magazine

-This 164-page monthly magazine is sold separately from the newspaper and is Britain's best-selling travel magazine.
-The first issue of The Sunday Times Travel Magazine was in 2003, and it includes news, features and insider guides.
+This 164-page monthly magazine was sold separately from the newspaper and was Britain's best-selling travel magazine.
+The first issue of The Sunday Times Travel Magazine was in 2003, and it included news, features and insider guides.